Sunday 24th October, 2004

 The trembling lawyer sidled along to his right, increasing the distance between himself and the killer he had been assisting.

-When satisfied that the gap was more than an arm’s length, the woman took hold of her Walther from under her arm and held McQuade’s gun out to the lawyer, pistol grip first.
+When satisfied that the gap was more than an arm’s length, the woman took hold of her Walther from under her arm and held McQuade’s gun out to the lawyer with her left hand; pistol grip first.

 “In a moment, I might ask you to shoot that piece of shit beside you.
-It’s important that you know if you try to shoot me and you miss—I will peel your skin off and use it to tie you among those trees behind you.”
-The woman stepped off to the right by two feet, which meant if Elliott was to aim at her, he’d have to turn to face her.
+You must be aware if you try to shoot me and you miss—I will peel your skin off and use it to tie you among those trees behind you.”
+The woman stepped two paces off to the left, which meant if Elliott were to aim at her, he’d have to turn to face her.

 “Don’t listen to the bitch, Franny—she’s fucking bluffing.”